Portable Bathtubs: Tub Bathing from the Early 19th and 20th Centuries - Introduction

 "Portable Bathtubs: Tub Bathing from the Early 19th and 20th Centuries - Introduction" showing 1 items.

-- For more information on bathing and bathtubs in the 19th and early 20th centuries, please see the introduction to this online exhibition.
+- For more information on bathing and bathtubs in the 19th and early 20th century, please see the introduction to this online exhibition.

 - Currently not on view